0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 > Domain Controllers are configured with unconstrained delegation by default, but that’s not particularly useful.
 If you’ve compromised the DC, it's already game over.
 {: .prompt-info }

-### Exploitation
+### Abusing Unconstrained Delegation #1
-If we forced auth with high level user and used a tool like [Kerbeus-BOF](https://github.com/RalfHacker/Kerbeus-BOF) to see what tickets are cached we can see that a high level user (administrator) has authenticated to the `WS01` and `WS01` cached it's TGT (we can tell it is TGT because the service is `KRBTGT`)
+If a high level user authenticate to `WS01` and we used a tool like [Kerbeus-BOF](https://github.com/RalfHacker/Kerbeus-BOF) to see what tickets are cached we can see user `administrator` has authenticated to the `WS01` and `WS01` cached it's TGT (we can tell it is TGT because the service is `KRBTGT`)

 ```shell
 beacon> krb_triage